A laparoscopic total abdominal colectomy is an operation that removes the large intestine. Doctors use it to help treat conditions including:

 Step 2: Dividing the Sigmoid Colon and Rectum

 Your surgeon will carefully free the colon in sections, starting with the rectum and sigmoid colon, and finishing with the ascending (right) colon.
-The main blood vessels (arteries) that supply blood to the colon will be carefully cut and closed throughout the surgery.
+He will also cut and close the main blood vessels (arteries) that supply blood to the colon throughout the surgery.

-Step 3: Rejoining the Ileum and Rectum
+Step 3: Joining the Ileum and Rectum

 Next, your surgeon will join your rectum and ileum.
 He'll use a circular stapler with an anvil-shaped head and center post and rod.
 First, the surgeon passes the anvil-shaped end of the stapler (the end with the post) into the ileum and stitches it into place.
 The post will extend beyond the cut end of the ileum.